Voice classification in non-classical music: Vocal categories and ranges for classical singers

-Some men, in falsetto voice or as a result of certain rare physiological conditions, can sing in the same range as women.
-These do not fall into the female categories, instead called countertenors within classical music.
+Although uncommon, some men, usually in falsetto voice, can sing in the higher ranges.
+Within classical music, these singers are instead called countertenors.
 Within contemporary music, however, the use of the term tenor for these male voices would be more appropriate.

 Vocal pedagogical methods for contemporary commercial music

 Teaching voice within non-classical music is an emerging field.
 Up to this point, voice teachers and voice research have been largely concentrated with classical methods of singing.
 However, new approaches and methods to teaching non-classical voice have recently emerged, such as the complete vocal technique (CVT) by Cathrine Sadolin at Complete Vocal Institute or speech level singing (SLS) by Seth Riggs.
 Another example is Jeannette LoVetri's method known as somatic voicework.
 It has really only been within the last few years that music conservatories and music programs within universities have begun to embrace these alternative methodologies suitable to other kinds of vocal music.
-As an example, Dutch conservatories require all vocal teachers to have undergone CVT training, and all Danish conservatory vocal teaching covers the CVT method.
-Likewise, LoVetri teaches the somatic voicework method in the graduate vocal music department at Shenandoah University in the U.S.